lingtalfi/Light_Kit_Editor/doc/pages/kit-theme.md

 The t variable
 ------------
-2021-03-11
+2021-03-11 -> 2021-04-09

-So how do you change the layouts called from the pages?

-We will use a variable named **$t**.
+To add maximum flexibility, we introduce the $t variable.

+The basic idea is that we set a default theme at the website level, and then, if necessary, we can override the theme individually at the page level.

+To implement this system, do the following.

-The tools we will be using will basically replace the **$t** variable by the actual name of the theme.
+In your [kit page configuration](https://github.com/lingtalfi/Kit/blob/master/doc/pages/conception-notes.md#the-kit-configuration-array)'s layout property, use the variable **$t** to replace the actual name of the theme.

-So for instance, here is how a page calls a layout:
+So for instance, your page conf should look like this:

 ```yaml